Courses

 AST 3211 Stellar Astrophysics

 The physics and dynamics of stars, including star formation and stellar formation.
 Usually offered even springs.
-Usually taught by Prof. Cooney or Prof. Jerousek.
+Usually taught by Prof. Jerousek.

 AST 3402 Galaxies and Cosmology

 Study of the different types of galaxies, their evolution, their relationship to active galaxies and quasars, and the evolution of the Universe.
 Usually offered odd falls.
-Usually taught by Prof. Cooney.
+Taught by various faculty.

 AST 4142 Asteroids Comets and Meteorites